Wild Caraway

 Perennial

 Caraway is the biennial-perennial spice carrot your rye bread remembers — feathery leaves, umbels of white-to-pink flowers, then seeds with that warm, resinous bite.
 In subtropical and tropical Americas it behaves like a cool-season worker: lush in winter and spring, cranky when nights stop cooling off.
 Grow for leaves, taproot experiments, and seed heads; harvest seeds when brown and crisp.
-Not a tropical hero, but a fun rotation herb if you refuse to only plant basil. ☀️💧 Sun and Water: - Full sun in cool months; light afternoon shade when heat spikes. - Even moisture; drought pushes premature flowering. - Deep, fertile soil helps the root and seed cycle. ✂️ Propagation: - Seed: sow in fall or early spring; thinning improves airflow. - Second-year plants produce the heaviest seed — plan the cycle.
+Not a tropical hero, but a fun rotation herb if you refuse to only plant basil.
+Full sun in cool months; light afternoon shade when heat spikes.
+Even moisture; drought pushes premature flowering.
+Deep, fertile soil helps the root and seed cycle.
+Seed: sow in fall or early spring; thinning improves airflow.
+Second-year plants produce the heaviest seed — plan the cycle.
+Snip tender Wild Caraway growth in cool mornings for best texture -- heat-stressed leaves taste like their day job.
+Flowers at full color for peak volatiles; seeds when pods rattle but before they self-sow across paths.
+Dry herbs in thin layers; deep piles steam themselves into compost.

 Good Neighbors